MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-Mailbox.md

 ```

 ### -GroupMailbox
-The GroupMailbox switch is required to return Microsoft 365 Groups in the results.
+The GroupMailbox switch specifies whether to return only Microsoft 365 Groups in the results.
 You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter